-When your time, money, and education is on the line, “just ok” isn’t enough.
+When your time, money, and education hang in the balance, settling for “just ok” simply won’t cut it.

 LinkedIn Learning

-They aim to help “anyone learn business, software, technology, and creative skills to achieve personal and professional goals.”
-With courses in five languages (English, French, Japanese, German, and Spanish), and partnering with over 10,000 organizations, they are truly accessible for most anyone.
+Their mission centers on helping “anyone learn business, software, technology, and creative skills to achieve personal and professional goals.”
+Offering courses in five languages (English, French, Japanese, German, and Spanish) and partnering with over 10,000 organizations worldwide, they’ve built truly global accessibility.

 Udemy